far1h/blog_md/publish/comiplation-techniques.md

 F -> (E) | sigma | mewing | rizz

 P: sigma `from S -> A`,  if `from S -> C` , ( , mewing, rizz `these from S -> E`,  ε
+P: sigma,  if , ( , mewing, rizz,  ε
 S: sigma,  if , ( , mewing, rizz
 A: sigma
 C: if